 Aliskiren (a-lis-KYE-ren), Valsartan (val-SAR-tan)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
 This medicine is a combination of a renin inhibitor and an angiotensin receptor blocker (ARB).

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine at the same time each day, and consistently with or without food.

 - Drink more liquids if you exercise, sweat more than usual, or have diarrhea or are vomiting.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.